hartwigmedical/platinum/README.md

 PREEMPTIBLE_LOCAL_SSD_TOTAL_GB | 9TB |
 PERSISTENT_DISK_SSD_GB | 1TB |

-With these settings we get a cost of approximare €20 and runtime of 15 hours.
+With these settings we get a cost of approximately €20 and runtime of 15 hours.

 When evaluating your own performance, a few things to keep in mind:
-- We do every FASTQ lane in parallel, so consolidating into less lanes (for instance, after converting back from BAM) will increase runtime.
+- We map every FASTQ lane to the reference genome in parallel, so consolidating into less lanes (for instance, after converting back from BAM) will increase runtime.
 - We use [pre-emptible VMs](https://cloud.google.com/compute/docs/instances/preemptible) to save cost.
-These can be preempted (stopped and reclaimed) by Google, adding to the total runtime.
+These can be pre-empted (stopped and reclaimed) by Google, adding to the total runtime.
-The pipeline will handle preemptions and its well worth it for the cost impact.
+The pipeline will handle pre-emptions and its well worth it for the cost impact.
 - New projects and GCP accounts are constrained by small quotas.
 You can request to (raise them through the console)[https://cloud.google.com/compute/quotas].

 ## Running Platinum